 AIBC Core Learning Units: 6.5

 APEG credits: self-reported

-If insufficient registrations are received 14 days before this course is scheduled to start, it may be canceled.
+If insufficient registrations are received by 14 days before this course is scheduled to start, it may be cancelled.